yetanotherco/yet-another-bridge/contracts/README.md

 ### Upgrade Escrow (on Starknet)

-Our Escrow contract is also upgradeable, but it's method and process of upgrading is different from YABTransfer's upgrade.
+Our Escrow contract is also upgradeable, but it's method and process of upgrading is different from Payment Registry's upgrade.
 Starknet implemented the `replace_class` syscall, allowing a contract to update its source code by replacing its class hash once deployed.
 So, to upgrade Escrow, a new class hash must be declared, and the contract's class hash must be replaced.